-During pregnancy women with GDM or preexisting type 2 diabetes may require insulin therapy to achieve glycaemic targets.
+During pregnancy women with GDM or pre-existing type 2 diabetes may require insulin therapy to achieve glycaemic targets.
 Women with type 1 diabetes will continue to inject but may require different insulin preparations.
-GLP-1 receptor agonists are not currently approved or indicated for use in pregnancy.
+GLP-1 mimetics are not currently approved or indicated for use in pregnancy.

-While there is a lack of research into the optimal injection technique during pregnancy, the following recommendations are made [2, 10]:
+While there is a lack of research into the optimal injection technique during pregnancy, the following recommendations are made:2